 The point here is that if you don’t know specifically who you are marketing to, you significantly decrease your chances of successfully reaching them.
 Defining your target market, and ultimately your specific buyers, is critical to meeting the right people at the right time.

 Defining your target market is also your best opportunity to improve your Conversion Rate Optimization (CRO) so that you can drive more website traffic and qualified leads through your landing page.
-This will allow you to successfully increase conversions, or drive potential buyers through your conversion funnel.
+This is something that all digital marketing agencies should do and will allow you to successfully increase conversions, or drive potential buyers through your conversion funnel.

 A Buyer Persona breaks your target market down to individual buyers and narrows down exactly who your customer is and who you are serving.
 A persona tells you from a specific perspective, what customers are thinking and doing as they weigh their options in order to address a problem that your company resolves.
 This process is a key element to complete before you start working on any business funnel.

 A buyer persona is not merely a description of your buyer.
 When you have insights into what your buyers think about doing business with you, you have the knowledge you need to adjust your inbound marketing activities to meet your buyers’ needs and expectations.
 Overall, your Buyer Personas are your ideal customer.